 If your child has responsibilities around the home, this might mean they are classified as a young carer.
 These could include looking after the household, shopping or money, or helping you with your basic needs such as washing, dressing or taking medication.
 Try to keep track of how much they are doing and make sure this isn’t having a negative impact on them.

-- if it feels difficult for you to help balance your child's caring responsibilities, ask for some advice from a support organisation such as the Carers Trust
+- If it feels difficult for you to help balance your child's caring responsibilities, ask for some advice from a support organisation such as the Carers Trust, or seek social care support from your local authority.

 Think about what they need in their own lives

-- talk to them about their experience of school, find out what they are enjoying and which aspects they are finding harder
+- Talk to them about their experience of school, find out what they are enjoying and which aspects they are finding harder, so that you can support them with these.

-- create a quiet and clear place at home where they can study and prioritise time each week for them to do schoolwork
+- Create a quiet and clear place at home where they can study and prioritise time each week for them to do homework.

 If you are concerned that your child’s caring responsibilities are having a negative impact on them, there are lots of organisations that may be able to offer advice and support.
-See Useful contacts for more information.
+See our page on support available, including social care, for more information.

 Most importantly love yourself.
 You are your child’s role model.
 They know if you don’t look after yourself and they will do the same.